STAP-SERVER(8) System Manager's Manual STAP-SERVER(8)

 currently running server with the given nickname will be

-given nickname will be searched for in the configuration
+nickname will be searched for in the configuration files

-files for default servers, or the path configured in the
+for default servers, or the path configured in the global

-specified by the -c option.
-If a server configuration for
+the -c option.
+If a server configuration for the given

-options for that server will be used as if they were
+for that server will be used as if they were specified on

-specified on the command line.
+the command line.
+If no configuration with the given

+nickname is found, and the action is start (or an action

+behaving like start (see ARGUMENTS), the server will be

+started with the given nickname.
 If no configuration with

-the given nickname is found, and the action is start (or

-an action behaving like start (see ARGUMENTS), the server

-will be started with the given nickname.
-If no

-which is being started, its nickname will be its process
+started, its nickname will be its process id.

 -p pid This option allows the specification of a server